How Car Alarms Work

 Photo courtesy Directed Electronics

-Most car alarm systems utilize the switching mechanism that is already built into the doors.
-In modern cars, opening a door or trunk turns on the inside lights.
 The switch that makes this work is like the mechanism that controls the light in your refrigerator.
 When the door is closed, it presses in a small, spring-activated button or lever, which opens the circuit.
-When the door is opened, the spring pushes the button open, closing the circuit and sending electricity to the inside lights
+When the door is opened, the spring pushes the button open, closing the circuit and sending electricity to the inside lights.

 All you have to do to set up door sensors is add a new element to this pre-wired circuit.
 With the new wires in place, opening the door (closing the switch) sends an electrical current to the brain in addition to the inside lights.
 When this current flows, it causes the brain to sound the alarm.